Centennial Bowl

-The Centennial Bowl is the colloquial name for an under-construction freeway interchange in Las Vegas, in the U.S. state of Nevada, in the Centennial Hills neighborhood.
-It currently serves U.S. Route 95 (US 95) and Clark County Route 215 (CC 215; Bruce Woodbury Beltway) and two US 95 frontage roads; Oso Blanca Road and Sky Pointe Drive.
-After completion of the interchange in 2024, CC 215 will be upgraded to freeway standards from its southern terminus at the Henderson Bowl to Range Road in North Las Vegas at the northern terminus interchange construction, and Interstate 11 (I-11) will follow the route of US 95 from its current northern terminus at the Henderson Bowl to State Route 157 (SR 157; Kyle Canyon Road).
+The Centennial Bowl is a freeway interchange in Las Vegas, in the U.S. state of Nevada, in the Centennial Hills neighborhood.
+It serves Interstate 11 (I-11) / U.S. Route 95 (US 95) and Clark County Route 215 (CC 215; Bruce Woodbury Beltway).
+After the full completion of the interchange in 2023, the beltway was upgraded to freeway standards in its entirety.

 History

 Original configuration

 Originally, the interchange at US 95 and CC 215 at Centennial Hills built in 2003 did not have any flyover ramps and no direct access for some directions.
 The original interchange had US 95 at freeway standards, but CC 215 with two temporary at-grade intersections.
 Traffic on the beltway that needed to travel northbound on US 95 would have to turn onto Sky Pointe Drive at a traffic light, turn left to continue on Sky Pointe Drive, and then finally turn left onto a right-in/right-out (RIRO) onto US 95 north.
 The situation was even less direct for southbound US 95 traffic getting onto the beltway; southbound traffic would have to either exit the interchange at Durango Drive then follow Oso Blanca Road south to its intersection at CC 215, or exit via a RIRO, turn right onto Centennial Center Boulevard, and enter CC 215 via the beltway/Durango Drive interchange.